MichalTravnicek/pki.wikifix/MySQL.md

 $ systemctl start mysqld.service
 ```

-It will create the initial files in /var/lib/mysql.
+It will create the initial files in /var/lib/mysql and store the logs in /var/log/mysqld.log.

 ## Enabling MySQL Service